-As at December 31, 2010 and 2009, the Company had no employees.
-The administration of the Company is delegated to Maples FS Limited (earlier know as Maples Finance Limited).
+The administration of the Company is delegated to Maples FS Limited.
 The Company's registered office is located at Queensgate House, P.O.
 Box 1093, South Church Street, Grand Cayman KY1-1102, Cayman Islands.
 The operations of the Company are conducted primarily in Euro.
 The Company issues Notes denominated in Euro and applies the proceeds to Euro denominated investments.
 Consequently, the functional and presentation currency of the financial statements is Euro and not the local currency of the Cayman Islands.